IngmarBitter/defenders/md/Salvation/Baptism.md

 * *faith-alone:* Adding any works, incl. demonstrating obedience in water baptism, would make it no longer faith-alone.
 Thus water baptism is not a requirement.

 * *baptism-completes-faith:* same as the prior passage, baptism is humbling and not something to boast about.
-Hence it can be considered not-works like the other things that *faith-alone* requires for salvation. ... as in prion passage, acceptable interpretation, but cantrived.
+Hence it can be considered not-works like the other things that *faith-alone* requires for salvation. ... as in prior passage, acceptable interpretation, but contrived.

 #### Conclusion of Emphasis on Faith